dotnet/source-build-reference-packages/doc/known_issues.md

 * remove the `lib\netcoreapp3.1` folder

 ## CLSCompliant assembly attributes
-By default it set to true and it may produces compilation errors like:
+By default, it is set to true and it may produce compilation errors like:
 ```
 error CS3015: ... has no accessible constructors which use only CLS-compliant types
 error CS3016: Arrays as attribute arguments is not CLS-compliant